How to create/remove symlinks (symbolic link) in Linux

 ln -s /usr/local/bin/mongrel/logs/mongrel.log /logs/mongrel.log

-Note: You must create the /logs folder prior to creating the symbolic link
+Note: Ensure the /logs folder exists before creating the symlink.

 FAQs